We are keen to work with companies interested in developing and training their employees and preparing them for more

 - a broad, comprehensive understanding of organisational areas

 - a strong grasp of the global business environment

 - leadership skills so they can manage and lead organisations effectively.

 Organisations have an opportunity to work in a variety of ways with our students, faculty and other partners including:

 The benefits of an Executive MBA

-This time off can be negotiated with employers as vacation, unpaid leave, study days or time off in lieu.
+This time off can be negotiated with employees as vacation, unpaid leave, study days or time off in lieu.

 EMBA participants are required to be in full-time employment; applying lessons learned is an important feature of the programme.

 The EMBA programmes focus on participants’ personal and professional development, preparing them for the demands of a senior management or leadership role.

 The programmes aim to develop their effectiveness as leaders through executive coaching and peer-to-peer learning, developing skills in: